laminlabs/lamin-docs/docs/glossary.md

     In statistics (machine learning), a sample is an observation of a set of random variables (features, labels, metadata).

     Depending on the observational unit chosen for representing data, the statistical sample might correspond 1:1 to a biological sample.
-    Often, this choice presents an interesting cases, as variation across physical samples - targeted in the experimental design - can directly be explained by variation across statistical (digital) samples.
+    Often, this choice presents interesting cases, as variation across physical samples -- targeted in the experimental design -- can be directly explained by variation across statistical (digital) samples.

 variable
     We almost always mean "random variable", when we say "variable".